-- The installation of a generator at Central Office is expected to be completed during summer of 2024.
-This generator will serve the District for years to come. - The District will continue to utilize the services of foreign language translators to promote family and community engagement during the 2023-24 school year and seek to identify funding for 2024-25. - The Oracle Enterprise Resource Planning project will continue during the 2024-25 school year.
+- The installation of a generator at Central Office was completed during summer of 2024.
+This generator will serve the District for years to come. - The District will continue to utilize the services of foreign language translators to promote family and community engagement during the 2024-25 school year. - The Oracle Enterprise Resource Planning project will continue during the 2024-25 school year.
 The project is focused on transitioning and improving RCSD's current financial and human resource management systems. - The Board of Education completed the update for the public meeting space in conference room 3A/B at Central Office.
 These upgrades, with easy-to-use control interfaces, will help the district achieve equitable access to online and in-person meetings in this conference room, which has divider walls and can be used as a single large room (such as during BOE meetings), or two small conference rooms. - IM&T will continue to purchase google licenses for RCSD staff and students for the 2024-25 school year.